pshihn/workly/README.md

-# Workly
+# Workly 🏋️‍♀️

-* A really simple way to move a stand-alone function or a Class to a worker thread.
+* A really simple way to move a stand-alone <b>function/class to a worker thread</b>.
 * All calls are made asynchronous.
 Works great with async/await.
 * Only 1.3kb gzipped.